MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 ### Multi-line string literal

-The following example shows the syntax for a multi-line string literal, which in this case uses newlines and tabs to style a code block.
+The following example shows the syntax for a multi-line string literal, which uses newlines and tabs to style a code block.
 For more information, see [Multi-line string literals](#multi-line-string-literals).

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAysoyswrUSgoyk8vSsxVsFVISEjgUlAoKE3KyUxWSM5JLC5WCIBKVgMl4FLFJYklQKosPzNFwTcxM09DEyqvoBBcWVySmqvnnJ9XnJ+TqhdelFmS6pOZl6qh5JGak5OvqKRpDVZZywXCQAsBPUXdJYQAAAA=" target="_blank">Run the query</a>